WICG/turtledove/FLEDGE.md

 `priorityVector`, `prioritySignalsOverrides`, and `enableBiddingSignalsPrioritization`, are optional values use to dymnically calculate a priority used in place of `priority`. `priorityVector` and `prioritySignalsOverrides` are mappings of strings to Javscript numbers, while enableBiddingSignalsPrioritization is a bool that defaults to false.
 See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for a description of these fields.

-`prioritySignalsOverrides` is an optional mapping of string keys to Javascript numbers that, if present, will override the corresponding values in a `prioritySignals` vector when using a `priorityVector` to calculate an interest group's priority.
-See [Prioritizing Interest Groups](#35-prioritizing-interest-groups) for more information.

 The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals` attributes provide another mechanism for making real-time data available for use at bidding time.

 The `biddingWasmHelperUrl` field is optional, and lets the bidder provide computationally-expensive subroutines in WebAssembly, rather than JavaScript, to be driven from the JavaScript function provided by `biddingLogicUrl`.
 If provided, it must point to a WebAssembly binary, delivered with an `application/wasm` mimetype.
 The corresponding `WebAssembly.Module` will be made available by the browser to the `generateBid` function.